o3de/o3de.org/content/docs/userguide/get-time.md

 ---
-description: ' Use the Get Time node in the &ALYlong; &script-canvas; editor tor return the current time value. '
+description: ' Use the Get Time node in the Amazon Lumberyard Script Canvas editor tor return the current time value. '
 title: Get Time
 ---